Ha Ji-won: Ambassadorship

-Charity
+Philanthropy

 Although organ donation was not common in South Korea at that time in January 2005, Ha Ji-won made the pledge to donate her cornea through the Organ Donation Center of Love.
 The actress shared, "When I was in crisis of becoming blind in May of 2004 because of damaged cornea in my left eye while filming, but one prisoner sent me a letter expressing his willing to donate his own cornea to me, I was very thankful and greatly touched.
 I want to be of help to the visually impaired.
 It's shocking and pitiful that we import cornea from other countries."

 Ha has also played an active role in helping underprivileged and disabled children, running a donation project named Smile Again Foundation with Gangnam-gu Family Welfare Center.
 The project was supplemented by Ha Ji-won's fan club members while she went the extra mile to ensure the sustainability of the project.
 Ha was conferred the Prime Minister's Award for the '2008 Family Month Event', in recognition of her consistent and active hard work in contributing to programs for poor and handicapped families.

 In 2012, Ha donated the proceeds from her first book, At This Moment, to charity.
 The recipients of the book earnings, children's aid group Choi Kyung Joo Foundation and Yonsei University Hospital, announced their decision to set up a scholarship for prospective arts students and to subsidize treatment for deaf and blind children respectively.
 Sponsored by Ha, the organization has set up a "Hartist" (Ha + artist) scholarship to sponsor students who dream of careers in art.

 Together with fellow actor Song Joong-ki, Ha attended Medical Korea 2013 Sharing Medical Treatment Commemorative Event, an event hosted by the Ministry of Health and Welfare, promoting greater international co-operation for medical technology and positive medical tourism.
 During the event, both actors spent time with recovering children and received an award for their previous efforts in promoting the sharing of medical services.

 In 2015, Ha, fashion icon Ko So-young, and figure skater Yuna Kim designed bags in cooperation with the Italian luxury brand Fendi.
 The bags were offered via Seoul Peekaboo Project auction to raise funds for the charity.
 As Operation Smile's Ambassador, Ha decided to donate the proceeds from the bag she designed to Operation Smile, a NGO that performs cleft lip and cleft palate surgery and delivers postoperative and ongoing medical therapies to children in low and middle income countries.

-In 2016, Ha donated W100 million (US$83 604) to help victims of ferry disaster.
+In 2016, Ha donated 100 million won (US$83,604) to help victims of ferry disaster.